Hardyxu8067/BINN/README.md

 ## Installation Instructions

-You can follow these steps.
-The key packages to install are mat73, netCDF, PyTorch, PyTorch Geometric (including the optional dependencies).
+The key packages to install are PyTorch, PyTorch Geometric, Numpy, Scipy, Pandas, matplotlib, scikit-learn, geopandas, mat73, and netCDF4.
+Here are instructions to install the necessary packages:

 Create a virtual env called ".venv", and activate it
 ```